RSB-Balaji/SimulatedExchange/README.md

 3. Price of orders

 ### Arrival times
-The arrival times of the orders are modelled as a Homogenos Poisson Process.
+The arrival times of the orders are modelled as a **Homogenos Poisson Process**.
 With constant rate for each type of order i.e., market buy, market sell, limit buy, limit sell.

 Here is the q code that simulates the arrival of orders as a Homogenous Poisson Process.
 ```